hapax/hapax.github.io/assets/simple-physics.md

 Physical laws tell us how measurements depend on each other.
-For example, Newton's second law $F = ma$ tells us that if we measure a given force
+For example, Newton's second law $F = ma$ tells us how measurements of the force ($F$) applied to an old pumpkin (of mass $m$) are related to its acceleration ($a$).
-$F$ on an object whose mass is measured to be $m$, it will accelerate at a rate $a = F/m$.
+But here is a simple observation.
-It's a very simple observation, but if the two sides of $F = ma$ are equal, the dimensions must agree.
+If the two sides of $F = ma$ are equal, the dimensions must agree.
-Sometimes, this observation is enough to *determine* relationships between measurements!
-Since we throw away numbers, dimensional analysis will usually only be good up to an overall numerical factor.
+Sometimes, we can actually go backwards.
+By assembling some physical quantities with known dimensions, we can *determine* the physical laws connecting them!
+Once again, this is easier to show with examples than abstract descriptions.

 #### 2.3.
 Example: spring-mass system <a id="sec-2-3" name="sec-2-3"></a>